-A successful marketing team is one that identifies the target audience, learns their likes and dislikes, and markets accordingly.
 In today’s technologically advanced society, a website with SEO optimization is a must-have.
 A technical white paper that explains the ins and outs of the platform will demonstrate that the project is much more than a good idea, and can help win over more sophisticated investors.

 In addition, a successful marketing plan will have a well thought out timeline and roadmap.
 It is not enough to throw out good ideas; teams must have a sounds structure to guide the marketing process.
 Teams should know the duration, time, and cost of their campaigns, in addition to start and end dates.
 This not only helps manage costs, it also keeps teams from losing important leads and opportunities due to disorganization.

 Depending on the platform and target audience, team’s should consider a social media campaign.
 This means having a strong presence on reddit, Twitter, Facebook, Instagram, and even Snapchat.
 A campaign should include user posts as well as ads.
 There is, however, a fine line that must not be crossed.
 ICO social media campaigns–and marketing campaigns in general–shouldn’t be overbearing.
 No one wants to see the same advertisement ten times a day, and this is no less true for ICO marketing.
 Teams must make sure they don’t overdo it.